 There are a lot of benefits to prepping chicken meals for the week on Sunday.
-For one thing, you’re not dealing with raw meat more than once.
+For one thing, you have to deal with raw meat only once.
 Plus, who wants to think about what to pack for lunch or what to make for dinner once Monday rolls around and that to-do list explodes?

-Skip the Middle Eastern food truck and create your own version of shawarma at home, using spices such as paprika and cumin to coat your chicken.
+Skip the Middle Eastern food truck and make your own shawarma at home, using spices such as paprika and cumin to coat your chicken.

 Sectioned plastic containers are a must for meal-prep purposes, and this recipe is a perfect example of how useful they are.
 The yogurt sauce, chicken and veggies, and farro are best kept divided until it’s time to eat.

 It’s easy, it’s got fewer than five main ingredients, it makes eight servings, it’s well-balanced, and it’s delicious.
-Magic is a pretty perfect word for this meal-prep recipe.
+“Magic” is a pretty perfect word for this meal-prep recipe.

-Recipes like this prove that meal prepping is totally worth it.
-With spicy chicken, sweet pineapple relish, and fragrant Spanish rice, it might be hard to believe, but this flavor-packed combo really can come together in just 30 minutes.
+Recipes like this one prove that meal-prepping is totally worth it.
+While it might be hard to believe, this flavor-packed combo of spicy chicken, sweet pineapple relish, and fragrant Spanish rice really can come together in just 30 minutes.

-Fiesta is right — brimming with spiced corn, brown rice, salsa, and peppers, these colorful chicken and rice bowls make every meal feel festive.
+“Fiesta” is right — brimming with spiced corn, brown rice, salsa, and peppers, these colorful chicken and rice bowls make every meal feel festive.
 They’re also prepped and ready to go in just 20 minutes.
 If only all parties were this easy to put together!

 The Tex-Mex flavor in these hearty chicken, rice, black bean, and veggie bowls comes from the easy addition of taco seasoning.
 They keep well for four days, so you’re set from Monday to Thursday, with the night off on Friday to celebrate your (not so) hard work.